 Every year in June there is a Viking festival at the Viking Farm.

-In Nordvegen History Centre you will hear about princes and kings that ruled the Nordvegen from Avaldsnes.
+In Nordvegen History Centre you will hear about princes and kings that ruled over the shipping lane Nordvegen from Avaldsnes.
 Some of these rulers we know from the Sagas of the Norwegian Kings, heroic legends or skaldic poems, whereas others have become known to us through archaeological digs.
 Harald Fairhair is the most famous of these kings, and he will be your guide trough the exhibitions.

 St Olav’s church was built by King Haakon Haakonson ca. 1250 AD as part of the royal manor complex.
 King Haakon consecrated the church to St Olav, and the church became an important church for pilgrims.
 Outside the church, you can see Virgin Mary’s sewing needle that leans towards the church wall.
 The legend claims that Doomsday will come when the top of this standing stone touches the church.